 The Human Resources Strategy for Researchers (HRS4R) is considered a tool to put the principles of the European Charter for Researchers & the Code of Conduct for the Recruitment of Researchers (The Charter and Code) into practice.
 The implementation of the Charter & Code principles by research Institutions render them more attractive to Researchers looking for a new employer or for a host for their research project.
 The European Commission recognises with the 'HR Excellence in Research Award' the institutions which make progress in aligning their human resources policies to the 40 principles of the Charter & Code, based on a customized action plan/HR strategy.

-WIT aims to be an attractive, supportive and stimulating environment in which to carry out research and recognises the importance of providing its researchers with the necessary training and support environment to develop their careers and become more competitive and mobile.
+SETU Waterford aims to be an attractive, supportive and stimulating environment in which to carry out research and recognises the importance of providing its researchers with the necessary training and support environment to develop their careers and become more competitive and mobile.

-In order to assist Researchers and other staff with their familiarity of the European Charter and Code of Conduct, the Institute has produced a useful postcard-style document providing an outline of each of the principles for both Researchers and also for Employers/Funders.
+In order to assist Researchers and other staff with their familiarity of the European Charter and Code of Conduct, the university has produced a useful postcard-style document providing an outline of each of the principles for both Researchers and also for Employers/Funders.
 This is a useful document that can be kept for quick reference.
 A preview is shown below but a printable PDF document may also be downloaded and printed double-sided on A4 paper.